 Personalized Hunter and Handler Training

-Wingshooter Kennels can teach beginner and novice hunters and handlers the sport of upland game bird hunting with your dog or ours.
-We understand that for a novice and beginner the task of learning and developing field skills and effective gear can be daunting and intimidating, not to mention expensive.
-We provide the gear and instruction for our on-premises program.
+Wingshooter Kennels teaches novice hunters and handlers the sport of upland game bird hunting and how to effectively handle your dog in the field.
+We understand that for a beginner the task of learning and developing field skills and acquiring effective gear can be a daunting task, not to mention expensive.
+We provide the gear and instruction for all on-premises programs.

-- Basic hunter safety and gun handling education.
+- Basic upland hunter safety and gun handling education.

-- Field gun handling for safety and effective shooting.
+- Field gun handling for safety and effective shooting over pointing dogs.

 - Simulated field hunts through our controlled shooting partners.

-We have the fields, training birds and loaner equipment for owners to train with their dog.
-Our food plots, various habitats, fencerows and waterways allow handlers to train on a variety of situations year-round.
+We have the fields, training birds, tools, and equipment for owners to train with their dogs.
+Our various habitats, food plots, fencerows and waterways allow handlers to train on a variety of situations year-round.
 By appointment only.

 We offer a limited number of short- and long-term boarding kennels for our sporting breed clients.